Empty Ebola beds in Liberia pose riddle for health workers

 In remote southeastern Guinea, health officials also claimed the disease was all but contained, one month after the outbreak was detected and had killed just over 100 people.
 Within weeks of that claim - in April - the number had boomed.

-Experts blamed the resurgence on superstition, denial, and mass paranoia that led many sick to hide due to fear that the treatment centers themselves were spreading the illness.
+Experts blamed the resurgence on superstition, denial, and mass paranoia that led many sick to hide due to fear that the treatment centres themselves were spreading the illness.

 Now when doctors in Liberia look at their empty beds, they wonder which scenario is playing out.

-From his small shack next to an Ebola treatment center in Monrovia, Lepoe Kunkar watched for months as the epidemic ravaged Liberia’s seaside capital, home to 3 million people.
+From his small shack next to an Ebola treatment centre in Monrovia, Lepoe Kunkar watched for months as the epidemic ravaged Liberia’s seaside capital, home to 3 million people.

-The treatment center - run by medical charity Medecins Sans Frontieres (MSF) - quickly filled up after it opened in August.
+The treatment centre - run by medical charity Medecins Sans Frontieres (MSF) - quickly filled up after it opened in August.
 People unable to get in died outside on the street, he said.

 Now however, Kunkar is convinced the tide is turning.
 Ambulances scream past his front door less often and people in his community no longer live in constant fear of falling ill.